-To start a conversation with your landlord about getting solar, copy and paste the below text into an email to your landlord.
-Remember to add your own details, and your landlord's, in the spaces provided.
+To start a conversation with your rental provider about getting solar, copy and paste the below text into an email to your rental provider.
+Remember to add your own details, and your rental provider's, in the spaces provided.

-Subject: Solar Victoria Rebates for Landlords now available – save up to $3,700 off solar
+Subject: Solar Victoria Rebates for rental providers now available – save up to $2,800 off solar

 I write to you in the hope that we may be able to work together to help us both save some money.

 Solar Victoria, an agency of the Victorian Government, is helping Victorians take control of their energy bills, tackle climate change and build a cleaner, renewable future through the delivery of solar rebates.
 They have recently launched a solar rebate specifically for rental providers to dramatically reduce the cost of installing solar panels on rental properties in Victoria.